null

 Linen Napkins

-Linen is the most common napkin used for special occasions, such as weddings and official dinners.
+Linen is the most common napkin fabric used for special occasions, such as weddings and official dinners.
 Linen is a great napkin fabric as it is highly absorbent, durable, and elegant.
 It also leaves no lint.

 Photo by Francisco De Legarreta C.